lejogs/lejogs.github.io/_posts/2014-06-02-The-Oyster-is-not-your-world.md

 Winchester to Cantebury and brought us safely to West Malling for lunch.
-Over lunch, another cyclist - much as I would imagine a weather-beaten sea-captain would in a smugglers' tavern of old - regaled us with
+Over lunch, another cyclist - much as I would imagine a weather-beaten sea-captain would in a smugglers' tavern of old - regaled us with tales of

->tales of a mighty hill

-that lay in our path 10 miles thence.
+> a mighty hill that lay in our path 10 miles thence.

 10 miles later and with no hill in sight I think I may have mocked his warning.
-13 miles later and having being utterly Ahabed by a giant hill, I realised he knew what we was talking about.
-The three of us stood panting pathetically at the top of Hollingbourne Hill and Chris commented sarcastically how utterly professional we all looked and continued his bizarre form of personalised yoga he uses

->to keep the knee-demons at bay.
+13 miles later and having being utterly Ahab'd by a giant hill, I realised he knew what we was talking about.
+The three of us stood panting pathetically at the top of Hollingbourne Hill, Chris commented sarcastically how utterly professional we all looked and continued his bizarre form of personalised yoga he uses to keep the knee-demons at bay.

 28 miles to go.